 The Authority has investments in bonds and pooled funds.
-A 1% rise in interest rates would reduce the fair value of the bonds by £22,547.
-The investment in the pooled property fund is subject to the risk of falling commercial property prices.
-A 1% fall in the value of the property in the fund would result in a £59,463 charge to Other Comprehensive Income and Expenditure, but this would have no impact on the General Fund until the investment is sold.
-This would also be the case for the pooled funds were a 1% fall in the value of the funds would result in a £173,056 charge.
+A 1% rise in interest rates would increase the fair value of the bonds by £181.
+The investment in pooled fund is subject to the risk of falling prices.
+The Authority invests in funds with underlying assets in property, equity and bonds.
+A 1% rise in interest rise will reduce the fair value of pooled funds that invest in bonds by £314,224; a 5% fall in the price of equity would result in a £324,349 fall in fair value and a 5% fall in the price of property would result in a £320,601 fall.
+These changes would result in a charge to Other Comprehensive Income and Expenditure but there would be no impact on the General Fund unless the investment is sold.